thewca/worldcubeassociation.org/style-guide.md

 - "Regulation" or "Guideline" instead of "rule".
 - "Result" instead of "score" (except for "score sheet" and "score taker").
 - "Ranking" instead of "rank".
-- "Permitted" instead of "allowed".
+- "Permitted" instead of "allowed" or "accepted".
 - "Not permitted" instead of "forbidden".
 - "Attempt" instead of "solve" (unless specifically referring to the timed portion).
 - "The attempt" instead of "an attempt", except the first mention of an attempt that has not been identified yet.